The application period for autumn 2015 courses is closed. The application period for spring 2016 courses is 16. - 26.11.2015.

 All students of Helsingin aikuislukio must obey our rules.

 The course price is EUR 125.
 The bill for the course will be sent home after the first six weeks.
-Unemployed Helsinki citizens and full time students get a 50% discount off the course price by showing a valid card (the TE-centre card/student card).
+Helsinki citizens who are unemployed or full time students get a 50% discount off the course price by showing a valid card (the TE-centre card/student card).

 The courses are intensive in nature so a 100% class attendance is required.
 Students must arrive to class in time.
 Students are not allowed to leave the classroom during lessons.
 The absences of the students taking part in integration training (kotoutumiskoulutus) are informed to the TE-centre.